fodil13/PerturbationScanning/README.md

 -  .pth trained model from Stability Interface trainer: https://github.com/fodil13/stability-interface-TRAINER
 -  any question? contact me: azzaz.fodil@gmail.com

+# USAGE
+On your own machin or using Google Colab.
+You just have to copy paste each cote in a Google Colab notebook and upload your files in your Google Drive.
+Then, set the correct path inside the code (everything is explained).

 ##  AI-Driven Biomolecular Interface Analysis & Design

 Perturbation Scanning (PS) is a biologically grounded interpretability framework for Graph Neural Networks (GNNs) applied to protein–protein interfaces.